senotrusov/redis-call/README.md

 # RedisCall

-A library to access Redis using [Hiredis](https://github.com/redis/hiredis), taking care of:
+A library to access Redis using [Hiredis](https://github.com/redis/hiredis) takes care of:

 * Connection managment
   * Per-thread connection